TL/DW: .css_day#ui-special

 Wednesday at The Next Web

-An article, posted about 15 years ago filed in web, internet, next, the, music, network, sound & interaction.
+An article, posted more than 15 years ago filed in web, internet, next, the, music, network, sound & interaction.

 Note: My ticket was sponsered by The Bean Machine I'm working for.
 Thank you!SoundCloudThe best talk of the day.
 Free is not important.
 Its about the bulb, not about the light.
 What happens around something is interesting.
 Any sufficiently interesting content is indistinguishable from cnotent.
 Kelly defines things that add value to something free.
 Context can 'make' (or the lack of context can probably break, ed.) the music.
 Relevance is defining the personal quality of music.
 The block buster approach doesn't work as well anymore.
 New schemes of music publishing arise.
 Use other people to help and promote your music, involve users in creation.
 Build relationships.
 Allow them, at a premium price, get additional material (e.g. multitrack version).
 SoundCloud makes it more accessible.3voor12Cool concept from 3voor12: FIY, film it yourself.
 Concert registrations done by combining video recordings from many.iMeemChaotic talk.
 API's, talk about the product, all mi…